 So let’s make one more substitution and write:

 Now we’re just one step away.
 We’ve seen that to reach the final state, we used an ODESolver that evolves forward in time: we start from the initial state \(x_0\) (the input) and reach the final state \(x_{t_N}\) (the output).
 It’s at the final state that we can compute the Loss, but remember, we have no information about the intermediate states, so backpropagation is off the table.
 To understand how each individual state contributed to the error, we must go back in time starting from the state \(x(t_N)\) and reaching the state \(x_0\).
 But this has some implications.
 Let me explain with an example: suppose you’re walking uphill and take a step forward.
 You’ve moved half a meter forward and find yourself higher up, say by \(5\%\).
 Now take that same exact step, but backward.
 You still move half a meter, still on a \(5\%\) slope, but this time you’re going downhill, you’ve descended by \(5\%\), which means you’re at \(-5\%\) relative to where you started.
 Mathematically, what we’re doing is ensuring that the derivative (i.e., the slope) remains consistent, it should correctly indicate not only how steep the change is, but also whether we’re going up or down.
+In short, the error at time \(t_0\) is zero, and as the dynamics evolve, it accumulates gradually until reaching the final error at time \(t_N\).
+Starting from the final error and retracing our steps backward, we must subtract the individual components until we reach time \(t_0\), where it becomes zero again.
 So, to go back in time from the final state while keeping the gradient coherent, we need a nice big minus sign.
 Let’s add it:

 Yes, I know, I made it sound like this just happens, maybe even a bit forced, but really, you should be thanking me for sparing you the hassle of more formulas.
 Still curious?
 You can find the proof for why we need the minus sign here.
 But back to us.
 From the fundamental theorem of calculus, we can write: